MicrosoftDocs/azure-dev-docs/articles/python/quickstart-python-web-azd-codespaces.md

 > So, for example:
 > `https://codespaces.new/Azure-Samples/azure-flask-postgres-flexible-aca?quickstart=1`

-3. After a few minutes, you should see a web-based version of Visual Studio Code in a browser tab with the Python web template loaded as a workspace in the Explorer view.
+3. After a few minutes, a web-based version of Visual Studio Code is loaded in a new browser tab with the Python web template loaded as a workspace in the Explorer view.

 ## Authenticate to Azure and deploy the azd template

-Now that you have a GitHub Codespace containing the newly generated code, you will use the azd utility from within the Codespace to publish the code to Azure.
+Now that you have a GitHub Codespace containing the newly generated code, you use the azd utility from within the Codespace to publish the code to Azure.

 1. In the web-based Visual Studio Code, the terminal should be open by default.
-If it is not, use the tilde `~` key to open the terminal.
+If it isn't, use the tilde `~` key to open the terminal.
 Furthermore, by default, the terminal should be a bash terminal.
-If it is not, change to bash in the upper right hand area of the terminal window.
+If it isn't, change to bash in the upper right hand area of the terminal window.

 2. In the bash terminal, enter the following command: